Rio Las Vegas: Shows and entertainers

 From 1991 to 1992, the Rio hosted Tropical Heat, about a plane-crashed pilot who encounters Amazonian women.
 It briefly starred Dana Plato prior to ending.
 In 1992, entertainment producers Eunice and Blair Farrington opened the Brazilia revue in a small lounge.
 It received a positive reception.
 Farrington Productions subsequently produced a Latin-themed dinner show, Conga!, which opened in the Club Rio in 1994.
 Conga! was renamed Copacabana in 1995, and the Club Rio space was subsequently used solely as a showroom, undergoing a number of name changes through the years.

 Impressionist Danny Gans began entertaining at the Rio in January 1997, in the 730-seat Copacabana Showroom.
 During his three-year run, the Rio raised ticket prices several times against his wishes, prompting him to sue the resort.
 He ultimately lost the legal battle.
 Other notable performers during the Rio's early years included The Beach Boys, Donna Summer, Tony Bennett, and Earl Turner.

 The 1,470-seat Pavilion Theater was built at a cost of $35 million, and was opened in April 2000.
 The three-floor theater was designed to accommodate a rotation of Broadway-style musicals, each on a short-term basis.
 The venue was renamed the Samba Theatre shortly after opening.
 It opened with a tap-dancing show titled Tap Dogs, by Dein Perry.
-A musical, based on the 1984 film Footloose, also ran for 13 weeks in the new venue, closing in August 2000.
+A musical, based on the movie Footloose (1984), also ran for 13 weeks in the new venue, closing in August 2000.
 Another showroom was built near the hotel's pool area and opened later in 2000, hosting the show De La Guarda, which included aerial performers and flashing lights.
 At the Copa, starring David Cassidy and Sheena Easton as nightclub singers, ran in the Copacabana Showroom from 2000 to 2001.